 - and working with volunteers, faculty, staff and community members to identify prospective donors.

 College and Program Development includes workgroups for all eight colleges, Titan Athletics and Foundation Relations.
 Responsibilities include:

 - assisting development officers and faculty in the identification, cultivation, solicitation (proposal development and submission), and stewardship of appropriate non-public foundation and corporate grantmakers;

-- serving as the chief philanthropic advisors to the deans, directors, or vice presidents of the individual units.
+- and serving as the chief philanthropic adviser to deans, directors and vice presidents of individual units.